ng-angular-stack/ng-query/apps/docs/backlog.md

 ## Other

+- A Chrome Dev tool to track queries and mutations requests
 - A page that compare Angular TanStackQuery and other solutions with @ng-query
+- Once ng-query will be standalone (can works without the signalStore), a page to show how to implements ng-query with client state management (StateAdapt, RxAngular...)
 - Improve the insertObservables (to help to know when a new resource is created, and when is it reset/deleted) (their is maybe a memory leak to check)
 - Add a more complex example named "Pokemon" based on queryById / mutationById
 - Add property `reset` / `resetResource` for `ById` to help to remove/clean some resource that are no more needed (in pagination, it may be used to clean some not valid pagination)